Configuration

 A Rule defines which users can change a set of files.

 The names should match the GitHub usernames (e.g., tomhagen).
-In CLI mode, your name will be retrieved retrieved from your Git configuration.
+In CLI mode, your name will be retrieved from your Git configuration.
 You can set it like this:

 You can verify the current value like this: